FCE Speaking Archives - EngExam.info

 — 2.2 Part 2 tips and useful phrases

-3. Part 3 – Discussion between candidates and reaching an agreement (discussing a mind-map) (3 minutes)
+3. Part 3: Discussion between candidates and reaching an agreement (discussing a mind map) (3 minutes)

-— 3.1 Part 3 sample mind-map with answers
+— 3.1 Part 3 sample mind map with answers

-— 4.1 Part 4 sample questions with answers.
+— 4.1 Part 4 sample questions with answers

 5. FCE Speaking marking criteria

-Part 1 of FCE Speaking focuses on your ability to talk about topics of general interest, such as your work or studies, how you spend your free time or your plans for the future – something you are familiar with.
-In this part the interlocutor asks each candidate two or three questions.
-You are expected to listen what the other candidate says as well as the questions asked as you might be asked the same question (e.g. “And what about you?”).
+Part 1 of FCE Speaking focuses on your ability to talk about topics of general interest, such as your work or studies, how you spend your free time, or your plans for the future — something you are familiar with.
+In this part, the interlocutor asks each candidate two or three questions.
+You are expected to listen to what the other candidate says as well as the questions asked.
+The reason is that you might be asked the same question (e.g., “And what about you?”).
 However, this part does not involve direct communication between candidates.
-This part is about two minutes long.
+FCE Speaking Part 1 is about two minutes long.

 Part 1 sample questions and answers